The First World War was imperialistic war. Discuss.

 Introduction.

-Nations like Britain, France, and Russia formed the Triple Entente which was enemy to the Triple Alliance of Germany, Austria-Hungary, and Italy.
+Britain, France, and Russia formed the Triple Entente

-It was called a World War because many nations from different continents were involved.
-Although the main battles took place in Europe, countries from Africa, Asia, and the Americas also participated, either directly or by supporting their colonial rulers.
-For example, colonial subjects from Asia and Africa were recruited or conscripted to fight for European powers.
+Although main battles took place in Europe, countries from Africa, Asia, and the Americas participated, either directly or by supporting their colonial rulers.

-The United States joined the war in 1917 after Germany sank American ships supplying the Entente Powers, with food and weapons.
-The war concluded with the defeat of the Triple Alliance.
+United States joined the war in 1917, after Germany sank American ships supplying the Entente Powers with food and weapons.

-In African colonies, the war also sparked local conflicts.
-Territories like Kenya (under British control) and Tanganyika (a former German colony) became battlegrounds because each colony supported the war efforts of its respective colonial master.
-As a result, the war affected not only Europe but also colonies around the world, making it a truly global conflict.
+Each colony supported war efforts of its respective colonial masters.
+As a result, the war affected not only Europe but also colonies around the world, making it a global conflict.

-Understanding Imperialism.
+Imperialism.

-Imperialism is the highest stage of capitalism, where powerful nations extend control over weaker regions to gain economic dominance.
-In late 19th and early 20th century Europe, this meant competing for colonies, resources, and global influence, ultimately creating tension that led to global conflict.
+Imperialism is highest stage of capitalism, where powerful nations extend control over weaker regions to gain economic dominance.

 Note: Not all causes of WWI were imperialistic.
 Many of the long-term tensions originated from the imperial expansion.